-What can destroy our ambitions, our fortunes, our relationships—our lives?
-The enemies lurking inside us, the ones we face from within, the ones we’ve got to destroy before they destroy us.
+What can extinguish our ambitions, our prosperities, our relationships — our lives?
+The enemies prowling inside us, the ones we face from within, the ones we’ve got to destroy before they destroy us.

 The sins are a grouping and classification of vices.
-Behaviors or habits are classified under this category if they directly give birth to other immoralities.
-They’re often thought to be abuses or excessive versions of one’s natural faculties or passions.
+Behaviors are classified under this category if they’re directly connected to immoralities.
+They’re often thought to be abusive or excessive forms of one’s natural faculties or passions.

-- Lust: To have an intense desire or need
+- Lust: To have a strong desire or need

 - Gluttony: Excess in eating and drinking

 - Greed: Excessive or reprehensible acquisitiveness

 - Wrath: Strong vengeful anger or indignation

 - Envy: Painful or angry awareness of an advantage enjoyed by another combined with a desire to possess the same advantage

 - Pride: Quality or state of being proud

 In Islam; called the seven destructive sins —

 - Associating anyone or anything in worship with the only deity